Bear Street Shared Street

 - a proposal for a communications and marketing plan for implementation during the construction in 2020.

-Members of the public are welcome to present their viewpoints on these items at the beginning of the December 4 meeting, at 9 a.m. or provide a written submission by December 2 at 4 p.m.
+Members of the public are welcome to present their viewpoints on these items at the beginning of the December 17 meeting, shortly after 9 a.m. or provide a written submission by December 2 at 4 p.m.